VektorKnight/vektor-voxels/README.md

  3. Build some voxels with RGB lighting.

 ## Disclaimer
 This project is still under heavy development and some systems are far from polished.
-If you choose to use this code in your own project, I recommend doing so as a reference only till the first release as things are likely to change.
+If you choose to use this code in your own project, I recommend doing so as a reference only till the first release as things are likely to change considerably.